LennyTheIntern/TPU_accelerated_rasPi3_aimbot_valorant/README.md

 then run this file inside of the environment above Testing/ShootEnemy.py

-you will need a Arduino leonard to run the .ino sketch
+you will need a Arduino leonardo to run the .ino sketch

 if you want to quantize a tf2 modal use script for quantizing Modals for tpu eceleration is in Quant_Script.ipynb